zoer/mongoid-ancestry/README.md

 Your model is now a tree!

 ## Organising records into a tree
-By default MongoDB provide records with an unique id which can't be use to order their.
-Therefore, Mongoid-ancestry adds to the all records of your's model an autoincremented unique id(by default `uid` attribute).
 You can use the parent attribute to organise your records into a tree.
-For these purposes you should use `uid` attribute.
-You have already had the `uid` of the record and you want to use it as a parent and don't want to fetch it, you can use parent_id.
+If you have the id of the record you want to use as a parent and don't want to fetch it, you can also use parent_id.
 Like any virtual model attributes, parent and parent_id can be set using parent= and parent_id= on a record or by including them in the hash passed to new, create, create!, update_attributes and update_attributes!.
 For example:

     TreeNode.create :name => 'Stinky', :parent => TreeNode.create(:name => 'Squeeky')

 or

-    TreeNode.create :name => 'Stinky', :parent_id => TreeNode.create(:name => 'Squeeky').uid
+    TreeNode.create :name => 'Stinky', :parent_id => TreeNode.create(:name => 'Squeeky').id

 #### Note: It doesn't work with `.create!` at the moment(mongoid bug? needs more investigation).
 But it absolutely will be fixed.